 Pablo Grez Hidalgo 'Distribution of Powers Between the Executive and the Parliament in Lawmaking: The case of Chile'

-Neil Walker, Jo Shaw, Stephen Tierney Europe’s Constitutional Mosaic (Hart, 2011)
+Jo Shaw, Stephen Tierney, Neil Walker, Europe’s Constitutional Mosaic, (Hart, 2011)

-Stephen Tierney, Emilios Christodoulidis Public Law and Politics: The Scope and Limits of Constitutionalism (Ashgate, 2008)
+Stephen Tierney, Emilios Christodoulidis, Public Law and Politics: The Scope and Limits of Constitutionalism, (Ashgate Publishing, 2008)